 The typical Village Camps day is divided into four main activity periods with two sessions in the morning and two sessions in the afternoon.
 Campers are assigned to groups according to their choice of programme and then by age and/or skill levels.
 On weekday mornings all campers join the speciality camp that is chosen in advance.

-During the first and second afternoon activity periods, campers in the English Language, Creative Arts, Adventure & Activity and Football programmes join together and choose from a wide selection of activities.
+During the first and second afternoon activity periods, campers in the English Language, Creative Arts, Adventure and Football programmes join together and choose from a wide selection of activities.
 In all other programmes - Basketball, Performing Arts, Riding, Golf and Leadership, campers remain in their speciality camp during the first of the two afternoon sessions.
-Then they join the rest of the camp, choosing their activity from the exciting range available for the remaining session of the afternoon (see below).
+Then these programmes join the rest of the camp, choosing their activity from the exciting range available for the remaining session of the afternoon (see below).

-The Junior Adventurers Camp days are individually organised just for 7 to 9 year-olds.
+The Junior Adventure Camp days are individually organised – specially designed just for 7 to 9 year-olds.

 All the activities are organised and supervised (at an average ratio of 1:6) by a carefully selected group of dedicated, experienced counsellors who are fun, friendly, caring and there to ensure that every camper has a great time.

-TEAM BIG NIGHT – Fast moving competitive games, sports and fun team competitions
+Team BIG DAY - Fast moving competitive games, sports and fun team competitions

-INTERNATIONAL NIGHT - campers are divided into country groups and work together to prepare and serve traditional dishes to the whole camp.
-Afterwards each group presents a sketch, act, song or dance, typical of their country as part of a colourful and fun all-camp spectacular show.
+International Night - Campers are divided into country groups and work together to prepare and serve traditional dishes from their country to the whole camp.
+Afterwards each group presents a sketch, act, song or dance, typical of their country as part of a colourful and fun all-camp spectacular show

-Excursions and visits are an important part of the VILLAGE CAMPS mission of "Education Through Recreation."
+Excursions and visits are an important part of the VILLAGE CAMPS mission of "Education Through Recreation™."

-After a lazy late morning and lunch, there is time to chill-out before the afternoon excursion to nearby York.
+York - after a lazy late morning and lunch, there is time to chill-out before the afternoon excursion to York, less than half an hour away.
 There is so much to see in this historic, walled city, notably the famous York Minster.
 Campers are divided into groups for the York Photo Challenge, encouraging each camper to explore, under supervision, many of the impressive buildings of this great city.
 There is time for shopping including the traditional shops in the ancient 'Shambles' area with its medieval buildings and cobbled streets.

-A wide variety of additional activities are offered daily to all campers after their principle programmes have finished.
+A choice of a wide variety of additional activities is on each weekday to all campers after their principle speciality programmes have finished.
+Here are some of the likely activities:

 |Mornings||07:30 - 08:00||Wake Up|